 Let the tree grow for at least one full season before considering any corrective pruning.
 The tree will need all the energy it can get (from photosynthesis in the leaves) to help it develop a strong root structure.

 If any branches have been damaged during the transportation and/or planting process, those can be removed right away.

 7. Spend time with your tree

 The most important thing is to keep an eye on your new tree.
-As with anything that’s been newly planted, watch for insect or disease problems (which are more common when the plant is stressed, such as when it’s been transplanted) and make sure the soil isn’t settling or the roots popping up.
+As with anything that’s been newly planted, watch for insect or disease problems.
+These are more common when the plant is stressed, such as when it’s just been transplanted.
+And make sure the soil isn’t settling or the roots popping up.

 After the first few years, the tree will settle into its new environment and will need less care, but it’s always good to check on it every so often.
 Plus, spending time with trees is good for you!